-Charles Dickens spent 22 years married to his wife, Catherine Hogarth.
+Charles Dickens is regarded as one of the most influential novelists in the English language.
+He penned such classics as Oliver Twist, Great Expectations, The Pickwick Papers, and A Christmas Carol.
+He also spent twenty-two years married to his wife, Catherine Hogarth.
 She was the oldest daughter of George and Georgina Hogarth.
 She moved to England, from Scotland, with her family in 1834.
-She met Dickens in 1834 after he had recently ended a relationship with Maria Beadnell.
-The two became engaged in 1835 and married in April of the next year.
+Catherine met Dickens in 1834 after he had recently ended a relationship with Maria Beadnell.
+The two became engaged in 1835 and married in April of the following year.
 Less than a year later, their first child was born.
 Together, the two had ten children.

-The first years of their marriage were quite happy but, he grew disenchanted with his wife and the fact that he had so many children to support, something he blamed on Catherine.
-He met and started a relationship with Ellen Ternan in 1857.
+The first years of their marriage were quite happy, but he grew disenchanted with his wife and the unavoidable fact that he had so many children to support, something he blamed on Catherine.
+He met and started a relationship with Ellen Ternan in 18 7.
 She would be his companion for the rest of his life.
 She outlived Dickens by forty-four years.

 Charles Culliford Boz Dickens

 Charles was the first child born to Dickens and his wife.
 He was born in 1837 and started his working life in the banking and business industry.
 He went bankrupt in 1868 and worked at All The Year Round, having been hired by his father.
 He later wrote reference books like Dickens’s Dictionary of the Thames.
 He died when he was 59 in 1859.